hpe-storage/scod/docs/csi_driver/deployment.md

 When the HPE CSI Driver is deployed using the Helm chart or Operator, a `Secret` is created based upon the backend type (**nimble** or **primera3par** ), backend IP, and credentials specified during deployment.

 !!!
 Note
-    Make note of the Kubernetes `namespace` or OpenShift project name used during the deployment.
-In the following examples, we will be using the `kube-system` namespace.
+    Make note of the Kubernetes `Namespace` or OpenShift project name used during the deployment.
+In the following examples, we will be using the "kube-system" `Namespace`.

 To view the `Secret` in the `kube-system` namespace: